 Chief Executive Officer: Metropolitan Health

-Having served the healthcare industry for over 18 years in many senior positions, Ali has developed vast expertise in healthcare business, administration and managed care.
-As a strategic thinker and leader, he’s successfully researched, planned and lead the implemented novel models of healthcare to improve the health business’ capabilities.
-In addition, he’s successfully provided leadership and management of large teams to improve business performance in delivering against its strategic objectives of growth, profitably and margin conversion.
+Having served the healthcare industry for over 18 years in many senior positions, he has developed vast expertise in healthcare business, administration and managed care.
+As a strategic thinker and leader, he’s successfully researched, planned and led implemented new models of healthcare to improve the health business’ capabilities.
+In addition, he’s successfully provided leadership and management of large teams to improve business performance.

-After qualifying as a medical doctor from the University of Cape Town in 1998, Ali worked in the public health sector at Sebokeng Hospital, Gauteng, and Tygerberg Hospital in the Western Cape.
-Two years later, Ali moved into the private health provision leading the establishment of several successful primary healthcare practices in the Western Cape.
-In the interim, he completed his Master in Family Medicine, Cum Laude and was honoured with the publication of his research in the South African Family Practice Journal.
-He’s since completed several Executive Leadership programmes and a Commercial Negotiations course.
-He was further privileged to attend Harvard Business School (HBS) Executive Education: Value Measurement for Health Care presented by Prof Michael Porter and Michael Kaplan in 2014 which has further influenced his thinking on health outcomes models and value based healthcare.
+After qualifying as a medical doctor at the University of Cape Town in 1998, he worked in the public health sector at Sebokeng Hospital, Gauteng, and Tygerberg Hospital, Western Cape.
+Two years later, he moved into the private sector, leading the establishment of several successful primary healthcare practices in the Western Cape.

-Ali joined Metropolitan Health Risk Management as Clinical Advisor in the Clinical Best Practice Unit in 2007.
-Between 2008 and 2014, he held several executive positions in Disease Risk Management (DRM), Provider Management and the Health Policy & Provider Management Unit (HPP) before being appointed as the Executive Head of Clinical Risk Solutions in 2015.
-Reporting into the CEO of Metropolitan Health, the main objective of the position was to provide strategic direction, leadership and management of the managed care unit responsible for delivering health risk capabilities to enhanced value to shareholders, client and health citizens.
+He joined Metropolitan Health Risk Management as clinical advisor in the Clinical Best Practice Unit in 2007.
+Between 2008 and 2014, he held several executive positions in disease risk management, provider management and the Health Policy & Provider Management Unit before being appointed executive head of clinical risk solutions in 2015.
+The main objective of the position was to provide strategic direction, leadership and management of the managed care unit responsible for delivering health risk capabilities to enhance value to shareholders, clients and health citizens.